- GF: What does this module do?

 - GF: … (gives me that you-have-wasted-a-week-of-your-life look and walks away).

 I was inspired by Gieskes “non-musical” modules, like “bottle opener” and “do-not-touch”.
 My module is a small display window with a iluminated LEGO figure.
 But not the ordinary one.
 It comes from 6844 set called “Seismologic Vehicle”, year 1983.
 It was one of my first advanced toys (except hammers, drills and stuff).
 I though my eurorack is boring and needs something special.
-So there it is, Eurorack ENVY.
+So there it is, LEGO Eurorack ENVY module.

-Forgive me, I don’t have a great documentation for this project, I show you just few milestones.
+Forgive me, because I don’t have a great documentation for this project, I show you just few milestones.

 I decided to make some kind of box behind the panel, to prevent light leaks into my eurorack case – I didn’t want to have all jacks to be backlit.
 I decided to use 0,5 mm aluminum sheet – easy to bend, yet stiff enough.